Table of Contents

 1. It's the Backbone of Your Application

 Admissions officers read the resume for a full view of your career, professional achievements, skills, and hobbies.
-For them, it’s a window into what you might be like as a student if they admitted you, and what you’ll be like as a leader in the future.
+For them, it’s a window into who you are, what you might be like as a student if they admitted you, and what you’ll be like as a leader in the future.
 So it’s imperative that you nail it!

 2. It's Critical to Your Interview